devSchacht/essential-image-optimization/app/partials/book.md

 To avoid this trap, **set the lowest good quality you're willing to accept in the first place** and you'll get maximum file savings from the start.
 You then avoid this trap because any file-size reductions from quality reduction alone will look bad.

-Re-encoding a lossy file will almost always give you a smaller file, but this doesn't mean you're getting as much quality out of it as you may think.
+Re-encoding a lossy file will almost always give you a smaller file, but this doesn’t mean you’re getting as much quality out of it as you may think.

 <figure>
 <picture>